-4. DELWP will establish contact within 24 hours/1 business day to discuss the project planning requirements and arrange the way forward.
+4. DELWP will contact within 1 business day to discuss the project planning requirements and arrange the way forward.

 Pre-application project briefing meeting

-Initial information should be provided 2 business days before any meeting to ensure relevant DELWP staff in attendance can be prepared.
+Initial information should be provided 2 business days before any meeting to ensure relevant DELWP staff have adequate information to discuss the proposal.